A Stomping Joy

 There was a little creek near our house in Switzerland where I used to love to walk.
 It couldn’t have been any wider than 4 feet or so.
 I used to marvel at the sound and pace of the water, especially for its small size.
 My boys used to throw leaves and branches into it and watch in hopes of catching them downstream.
 They would run alongside the flowing water with great anticipation.
 It created so much joy.

-That little 4-foot wide creek.
-A creek with severe limitations formed by its banks.
-Banks that limited the amount of water it could contain making the creek very thin and tiny compared to the great strong rivers of the world.
-Yet banks that produced the flow of water that would push the branches frantically down the middle of the creek, thus creating the joy of great wonder in the eyes of children.
+That little 4-foot-wide creek had severe limitations caused by its banks.
+Banks limited the amount of water it could contain, making the creek very thin and tiny compared to the tremendously strong rivers of the world.
+Yet banks produced the flow of water that would push the branches frantically down the middle of the creek, thus creating the joy of great wonder in children’s eyes.

 The smallness and great limitations of the creek meant nothing to the amount of joy it could produce.

-It might be a simple empty box of Pop-Tarts to my son, but it invites him into the truth that he is not the only person in the world, which in return will give him joy.
-As adults, it might be that simple argument that we feel we must win, but in our attempt to be respectful, we might give our ego’s some much-needed rest and feel some peace while we are at it.
+To my son, it might be a simple empty box of Pop-Tarts, but it invites him to the truth that he is not the only person in the world, which will, in turn, give him joy.
+As adults, it might be that simple argument that we feel we must win, but in our attempt to be respectful, we might give our egos some much-needed rest and feel some peace while at it.

-As parents, we laugh, we get angry, we smile, we cry, we hug, and we fear for our children.
-It comes with the territory I guess.
-Yet, maybe the most important thing for us to do is to pay attention to our own limitations and reconcile with them, so that we may experience the joys and sorrows of life at a depth that can only make our lives that much richer.
+As parents, we laugh, get angry, smile, cry, hug, and fear for our children.
+It comes with the territory.
+Yet, the most important thing for us is to pay attention to our limitations and reconcile with them so that we may experience the joys and sorrows of life at a depth that can only make our lives that much richer.

-In the end, paying attention to our own journey, at the very least, might make watching a pair of 9.5 size feet stomping around the house oh so much fun.
+In the end, paying attention to our journey might make watching a pair of 9.5-inch feet stomp around the house so much fun.
 Then again, as adults, it could also invite us into a more humane society where we choose to listen to one another rather than be angry.

 I say, together, let’s stomp our way into communion!!